guikarai/IBMDPP/audit-trail.md

 * abbends
 * error processes

-There is a hierarchy of logs than can be accessed and used as evidence in case of a fine investigation.
+There is a hierarchy of logs than generated in the background.
+Such logs can be used as evidence in case of a fine investigation.
 ![alt-text](https://github.com/guikarai/IBMDPP/blob/master/audit-trail.png?raw=true)

 ## 3. Thank you